Allegheny Airlines Flight 853: Flight history

-Meanwhile, the private Piper PA-28 piloted by Robert Carey (34) was on a southeasterly heading.
-It was operating under a filed visual flight rules (VFR) flight plan which indicated a cruising altitude of 3,500 ft.
-It was not in communication with air traffic control and was not equipped with a transponder, and there was no evidence that it appeared as a primary radar target on the radarscope.
+The other aircraft, a privately owned Piper PA-28, was piloted by 34-year-old Robert Carey.
+He was attempting a solo cross-country flight, and was on a southeasterly heading.
+It departed Brookside Airpark at 3:21 pm, operating under a visual flight rule (VFR) flight plan which indicated a cruising altitude of 3,500 ft.
+It was not in communication with air traffic control and was not equipped with a transponder, and there was no evidence it appeared as a primary radar target on the radarscope.
+Though visibility was 15 miles, an intervening cloud condition prevented either aircraft from seeing the other until a few seconds prior to the collision.